 The Agency shall conduct a meeting and respond within fifty (50) days of the date the grievance was filed at Step Two.
 If the grievance is not resolved at Step Two or no Management response is received within fifty (50) days from submission or the date of the agreed upon extension, the grievance shall be automatically eligible for appeal.
+Discharge grievances shall automatically proceed to mediation unless settled, withdrawn, or waived by one of the parties.
 The parties shall conduct a mediation within sixty (60) days of the due date of the Step Two response.
 Nothing in this Section precludes either party from waiving mediation and proceeding directly to arbitration.
-The Union will propose arbitration of the grievance within sixty (60) days of the date of the mediation, but no more than one hundred eighty (180) days from the filing of the grievance.
+The Union shall propose arbitration of the discharge grievance within sixty (60) days of the date of the mediation, but no more than one hundred eighty (180) days from the filing of the grievance or agreed upon extension.
+The only method for proposal of arbitration is submission of a "resolution event" in the electronic grievance system (OHGrievance).
+When the Union submits a resolution event, the Union must notify the Office of Collective Bargaining by utilizing the "Notify OCB" button in the electronic grievance system.
 The parties agree that there shall be no more than one thirty (30) day continuance requested for arbitration.
 If a cancellation is initiated by an arbitrator, the arbitration shall be conducted within thirty (30) days of the date of the cancellation.
 However, grievances involving criminal charges of on duty actions of the employee, grievants who are unable to attend due to a disability, or grievances that involve an Unfair Labor Practice charge, may exceed the time limits prescribed herein.